-Rosa Parks: Icon of US civil rights movement – DW – 02/03/2025
+Rosa Parks: Icon of US Civil Rights Movement – DW – 02/03/2025

 The decision not to give up her seat on the bus was a logical consequence.
 "People always say I didn't give up my seat because I was tired, but that isn't true.
 I was not tired physically, or no more tired than I usually was at the end of a working day," she later wrote in her autobiography, "My Story."

 "I was not old, although some people have an image of me as being old then.
-I was forty-two.
-No, the only tired I was was tired of giving in."
+I was 42.
+No, the only tired I was, was tired of giving in."

-An immediate result of her act of defiance was that she lost her job and began to receive death threats.
-Since she no longer felt safe in Montgomery, she and her husband went to Detroit to live with Parks's brother.
+An immediate result of Parks' act of defiance was that she lost her job and began to receive death threats.
+Since she no longer felt safe in Montgomery, she and her husband went to Detroit to live with Parks' brother.

-When her house in Detroit was scheduled for demolition in 2016, her niece bought it and had Ryan Menoza, a US artist, dismantle it and rebuild it in Berlin.
+When her house in Detroit was scheduled for demolition in 2016, her niece bought it and had Ryan Mendoza, a US artist, dismantle it and rebuild it in Berlin.

-In 2020, it was reassembled yet again, this time on the grounds of a royal palace in Naples, Italy.
-Mendoza still hopes to have it returned to the US one day, where it can serve as a monument to the civil rights movement.
+In 2020, the house was reassembled yet again, this time on the grounds of a royal palace in Naples, Italy.
+Mendoza still hopes to have it returned to the US one day, where it can serve as a monument to the Civil Rights Movement.

 This article was originally written and published in German in 2023.
 It has been updated.